tripathiharsh/python-/README.md

   ii:in lower
  if user will give command 'upper' then the sentence will print into upper case elif user will give command 'lower' then sentence will print into lower case <p>
+ # ASCII.py
+ This code is going to print ascii picture of cat.